-- a) The receiving company owns at least 10 % of the distributing company, and - b) the distributing company is comprised by taxation rules and taxed on its net income respectively in its country of tax residency, and - c) the tax authorities in its country of tax residence exchange information with the Danish tax authorities under a tax treaty/an international agreement/an administrative tax assistance agreement, and - d) the distribution cannot be deducted for tax purposes by the distributing company, and - e) the distribution cannot be deducted for tax purposes by any underlying company without subsequent taxation in a receiving company.
+- a.
+The receiving company owns at least 10 % of the distributing company, and - b.
+The distributing company qualifies as a company under Danish rules, and - c. the distributing company is comprised by taxation rules and taxed on its net income respectively in its country of tax residency, and - the tax authorities in its country of tax residence exchange information with the Danish tax authorities under a tax treaty/an international agreement/an administrative tax assistance agreement, and - e. the distribution cannot be deducted for tax purposes by the distributing company, and - f. the distribution cannot be deducted for tax purposes by any underlying company without subsequent taxation in an intermediate receiving company.